Ultimate Guide To WordPress RSS

 WordPress RSS Widget

 Load your site in your browser.
-The content can now be seen in the sidebar (or wherever you have inserted the RSS widget) …
+The content will now display in the sidebar (or wherever you have placed the RSS widget) …

 Add Your WordPress RSS Feed To Search Consoles